bluetrack-io/jailbot/README.md

 This project seeks to facilitate the scraping, archiving and querying of this data for information over time.

+## Structure
+This app is split into two major components, _client_ and _server_.

+Client is a React-powered single-page application.
+Server is a Node/Express runtime.

+### Server
+Server has 3 main functions
+1. Maintain the database
+    - Runs migration scripts to build/modify tables (uses knex.js)
+2. Create and save "batches" at regular intervals
+    - a "batch" is a single scrape of the upstream website
+    - it runs in the same runtime as the API server
+3. Accept and respond to API requests

 ## Building
 This project is intended to be run as a Docker container.
 To build it you can run: